 What if it rains?

 I get wet - you get amazing pictures.
-I do carry a clear umbrella with pink trim for emergencies, and most venues will carry white plain golf umbrellas too, but I do recommend preparing for this if you are worried about rain.
+I do carry a large clear umbrella for emergencies, and most venues will carry white plain golf umbrellas too, but I do recommend preparing for this if you are worried about rain.

 Do you have back-up equipment?

-Yes I shoot with a canon 5D Mark IV and Canon 5D Mark III, using professional Canon EF 24-70mm f/2.8 L II USM for group shots and low lighting, and a professional Canon 70-300mm f/4-5.6 L IS USM lens for creative portraiture and candid shots.
-I also carry Canon 35mm and 85mm prime lenses for a variety of options and back ups.
-I always carry a multitude of spare sd and CF cards and batteries and multiple lighting solutions.
+Yes I shoot with a canon 5D Mark IV and Canon 5D Mark III, using professional Canon EF 24-70mm f/2.8 L II USM for group shots and low lighting, and a professional Canon Prime lesnes such as a 35mm, 85mm and 100mm Macro lens for creative portraiture and candid shots.
+I always carry a multitude of spare SD, CF cards and batteries and multiple lighting solutions.

 What if an SD card corrupts?